Huw F. Thomas, B.D.S., M.S., Ph.D.

 Robert Amato, DMD

-Assistant Dean of Postgraduate Clinical Administration
+Interim Dean of Postgraduate Clinical Administration

 Dr. Amato received his DMD from TUSDM, graduating Cum Laude in 1980.
 He completed a General Practice Residency (GPR) at Rhode Island Hospital in 1981.
 After his GPR, he returned to Tufts for his residency in endodontics, receiving his certificate in 1983.